Sunbird-Lern/userorg-service/setup.md

     51.telemetry_pdata_ver=1.5

 ## Do the below env setup , if you are planing to run background actor in remote mode.
-	1. sunbird_background_actor_host: host running for user org background actor
+	1. sunbird_background_actor_host: host running for userorg background actor
-    2. sunbird_background_actor_port: port on which user org background actor is running.
+    2. sunbird_background_actor_port: port on which userorg background actor is running.

 ## Do the below env setup , to start a actor system on a machine {"RemoteMiddlewareActorSystem" it will start Normal Actor System on that machine,             ##"BackGroundRemoteMiddlewareActorSystem" , it will start background actor}.